-The Division of Student Affairs has a number of other departments and resources to help students succeed.
+The Division of Student Affairs has programs and resources to help students succeed.
 These include:

 - The Center for Inclusive Excellence

 - Economic Crisis Response Team

 - Office of Graduate Life and Diversity

 Being a graduate student can be difficult.
 Please take advantage of these opportunities if you think they may help you.